 With the increasing use of cloud apps to do business, these popular channels are increasing the overall attack surface, and attacks are becoming more focused on social engineering.

 Social engineering attacks in these channels can evade traditional cybersecurity detection methods.
 Attacks come in typical forms of human communications, so there are no links or files to investigate.

 - Many organizations don’t have the visibility to prevent attacks taking place over cloud communications channels.
 They may be using solutions to protect email communications, but these solutions can’t extend to the burgeoning cloud workspace.

-To help CSOs and CISOs bring expert security to the cloud workspace, SafeGuard Cyber deploys patented Natural Language Understanding (NLU) to analyze, identify and prevent social engineering attacks across more than 30 cloud communications channels, protecting organizations from business communication compromise (BCC).
+To help CSOs and CISOs bring expert security to the cloud workspace, SafeGuard Cyber deploys a patented NLU to analyze, identify and prevent social engineering attacks across more than 30 cloud communications channels, protecting organizations from business communication compromise (BCC).

 SafeGuard Cyber security combines NLU and AI machine learning to understand the human elements of context and intent in cloud communications.
 Language-based elements in a conversation, including lexical features, spelling, and topical elements are automatically analyzed and evaluated against models to identify social engineering attacks.
 Now, with visibility across channels and NLU analysis of context and intent, organizations can respond faster and stop attacks earlier in the kill chain.

 Natural Language Understanding processes communications in three phases:

 - The first phase is pre-processing and text preparation.
 In this phase, the input message goes through initial attributes extraction and token extraction.
 The text preparation portion of the first phase of processing begins by detecting what language the source message uses.
 This is important to ensure that text tokenization is done in the appropriate manner.
 For example, languages like Japanese do not use spacing the way western languages do and must be processed appropriately.
 This requirement applies to all of the NLP processing steps.